Multi-tenancy solutions with Power BI embedded analytics

-Power BI Artifact limits:
+Power BI items

-- The number of datasets in a single workspace is 1000.
+The number of datasets in a single workspace is 1000.

-- The dataset memory size limit to upload a .pbix file is 10 GB.
+The dataset memory size limit to upload a PBIX file is 10 GB.

-- Each capacity can only use its allocated memory and V-cores, according to the SKU purchased.
+Each capacity can only use its allocated memory and V-cores, according to the SKU purchased.

-- For the recommended dataset size for each SKU, reference Premium large datasets.
+To establish the recommended dataset size for each SKU, reference Premium large datasets.

-- For the number of refreshes that can run concurrently on a capacity, reference resource management and optimization.
+To establish the number of refreshes that can run concurrently on a capacity, reference resource management and optimization.